vtn160230/vtn160230/README.md

 ### Hi there 👋

-My Name is Tommy Nguyen and I am trying to advance my career through the improvement of my technical skills of SQL and Tableau.
+My name is Tommy Nguyen and I am trying to advance my career through the improvement of my technical skills of SQL and Tableau.
 This is the journey of my learnings!

 A quick summary of me:
 - I'm a business analyst with 2.5 years of experience